SalishSeaCast/tools/docs/python_packaging/hg_named_branches.rst

-When you have finished development on your named branch, either by merging into the :kbd:`default` branch, or by abandoning it, you can close it to remove it from the list of branches displayed by the :command:`hg branches` command:
+When you have finished development on your named branch, either by merging into the :kbd:`default` branch, or by abandoning it, you can chose it to remove it from the list of branches displayed by the :command:`hg branches` command:

 .. code-block:: bash